INTRODUCTION

 iv.
 Saith the Lord, who doeth all things.
 In this text, we have the residue of men seeking the Lord and all the Gentiles "calling upon the name of the Lord."

-c) The Englishman's Greek New Testament (EGNT) interlinear, translates verses 17-18, in this manner: “So that the ones remaining of men might seek out the Lord.
+c) The Englishman's Greek New Testament (EGNT) interlinear translates verses 17-18 in this manner: “So that the ones remaining of men might seek out the Lord.
 And all the Gentiles, upon whom has been invoked the name of me over them.
 Says the Lord doing these things known from the age,” Acts 15:17-18.
 See page 466.

 i.
-James interpreting the prophet Amos said: “And all the Gentiles, upon whom has been invoked (to call upon in) the name of the Lord.
+James, interpreting the prophet Amos, said: “And all the Gentiles, upon whom has been invoked (to call upon in) the name of the Lord.

 ii.
-In baptism, the repentant believer invokes (calls upon) the name of the Lord, to be saved (or wash away their sins), and to receive the gift of the Holy Ghost, Acts 2:38; Acts 22:16; Acts 9:17-18.
+In baptism, the repentant believer invokes (calls upon) the name of the Lord to be saved (or wash away their sins) and to receive the gift of the Holy Ghost, Acts 2:38; Acts 22:16; Acts 9:17-18.
 Let’s hear now from a renowned author regarding this prophecy.
 Observe--

 d) Matthew Henry wrote: "When David's tabernacle is set up, they shall seek the Lord their God, and David their king, Hos. iii.5; Jer. xxx.9...that the residue of men might seek (James here adds, after the Lord), and all the Gentiles, or heathen, upon whom my name is called.
-The Jews were for many ages so peculiarly favored that the residue of men seemed neglected; but now God will have an eye to them, and his name shall be called upon by the Gentiles; his name shall be declared and published among them, and they shall be brought both to know his name and to call upon it: they shall call themselves the people of God, and he shall call them so; and thus, by consent of both parties, his name is called upon them," Page 340.
+The Jews were for many ages so peculiarly favored that the residue of men seemed neglected, but now God will have an eye on them, and his name shall be called upon by the Gentiles; his name shall be declared and published among them, and they shall be brought both to know his name and to call upon it: they shall call themselves the people of God, and he shall call them so; and thus, by consent of both parties, his name is called upon them," Page 340.

-e) It is for this reason and James's interpretation of Amos's prophecy; that, I contend, it is the "believers both Jews and Gentiles" that are "calling on the name of the Lord."
-We contend that: "His name is called upon," that they might first be saved, and, then be called, "the children of God," Galatians 3:26-27.
+e) It is for this reason and James's interpretation of Amos's prophecy that I contend it is the "believers, both Jews and Gentiles," that are "calling on the name of the Lord."
+We contend that: "His name is called upon," that they might first be saved, and, then, be called "the children of God," Galatians 3:26-27.

-1. Saul's clash with Christ: "And as he (Saul) journeyed, he came near Damascus: and suddenly there shined round about him a light from heaven: And he fell to the earth and heard a voice saying unto him, Saul, Saul, why persecutest thou me?"
+1. Saul's clash with Christ: "And as he (Saul) journeyed, he came near Damascus: and suddenly (there) shined round about him a light from heaven: And he fell to the earth and heard a voice saying unto him, Saul, Saul, why persecutest thou me?"

 a.
 He asks: "And he said: Who art thou, Lord?"